MarkMcKinney/DIY-Password-Manager/README.md

 ![DIY Password Manager Screenshot](banner.png)

 # Password Manager
-I built this simply to see if I could do it and to strengthen my cryptography skills and knowledge.
+I built this to strengthen my cryptography skills and knowledge of data types in Python.
 This Password Manager doesn't keep your master password.
 Instead, valid passwords are determined if it decrypts a known string correctly.
-Additionally, the salt and verifier hashes would be kept in a secure database.
+Typically, the salt and verifier hashes would be kept in a secure database.
 However, for educational purposes, I've kept them in text files.

 I'd love to hear from you about where I could improve it!